ntrutuo1/FTP_Simulation/README.md

 On Client side, it can interact with server through command line:
 After compiled:

-You can use USER, PASS, CWD, PWD, LIST, STOR, RETR to interact with server.
+You can use** USER,TYPE, PASV, PASS, CWD, PWD, LIST, STOR, RETR **to interact with server.

+About these command, you can search on the Internet to learn about their syntax.